GavinHuttley/tib/_sources/cogent3/using_models.rst.txt

 #.
 What are the assumptions of these models?

+#.
+Select 3 sequences from the alignment and apply the F81 model to it.

+.. todo:: mode last question to be the first
 .. todo:: add an exercise demonstrating why the average motif probs should not be used